scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 | ------ | -------- | ---------- | ----- |
 | `data` | `Binary` | Yes        |       |

+### Errors

+Contract execution can result in multiple types of errors.
+The fact that the contract returned an error is public.

+#### Contract errors

+A contract can choose to return an `StdError`.
+The error message is encrypted.

+Types of `StdError`:

+- `GenericErr`
+- `InvalidBase64`
+- `InvalidUtf8`
+- `NotFound`
+- `NullPointer`
+- `ParseErr`
+- `SerializeErr`
+- `Unauthorized`
+- `Underflow`

+#### Contract panic

+If a contract receives a panic (exception) during its execution, the error message is not encrypted and will always be `Execution error: Enclave: the contract panicked`.

+Contract developers should test their contracts rigorously and make sure they can never panic.

+#### External errors (VM or interaction with the blockchain)

+A `VMError` occurs when there's an error during the contract's execution but outside of the contarct's code.
+In this case the error message is not encrypted as well.

+Some examples of `VMErrors`:

+- Memory allocation errors (The contract tried to allocate too much)
+- Contract out of gas
+- Got out of gas while accessing storage
+- Passing null pointers from the contract to the VM (E.g. `read_db(null)`)
+- Trying to write to read-only storage
+- Passing a faulty message to the blockchain (Trying to send fund you don't have, trying to callback to a non-existing contract)

 # External query

 External `query` is an execution of a contract from another contract in the middle of its run.